stefanjudis/grunt-photobox/README.md

 - `grayscale` - image information in diff image will be changed to grayscale
 - `darker` - image information in diff image will be changed to a darker image
 - `brighter` - image information in diff image will be change to a brighter image
+-

+#### options.timeOut

+Type: `Integer`

+Default value: 1000

+An Integer representing the delay in milliseconds after the screenshot should be taken.

 ### Usage Examples